Your Local Funding Guide to California Small Business Loans

-These two upsides combine to make California small business loans some of the very best in the nation, and we’ve compiled details on eight of the best options here:
+These two upsides combine to make California small business loans some of the very best in the nation, and we’ve compiled details on eleven of the best options here:

-To be eligible for the guarantee program, you’ll need to run a small business in California with 1 – 750 employees.
+To be eligible for the guarantee program, you’ll need to run a small business in California with one to 750 employees.
 Some nonprofits will also be eligible.
-That said, the FDC’s that lend directly through the program will have their own requirements, so be sure you meet those before applying to a given lender through this program.
+That said, the FDCs that lend directly through the program will have their own requirements, so be sure you meet those before applying to a given lender through this program.

 Small business loans through the California Small Business Loan Guarantee Program can be as large as $20 million, though can only come with guarantees of up to $2.5 million.
 Repayment terms for these California small business loans will be at least seven years long but could stretch longer.
 Interest rates attached to these small business loans will vary based on which direct lender you fund with.
 Apply directly with your nearest FDC to see if you qualify for this California small business loan option—and what rates and terms you qualify for if you’re eligible.

-Microenterprise Loans from VEDC will be the smallest option they offer: Loan amounts will range from $500 to $2,500 with repayment terms from six months to two years, interest rates as low as 8.5%, and origination fees of just $25-$50.
+Microenterprise loans from VEDC will be the smallest option they offer: Loan amounts will range from $500 to $2,500 with repayment terms from six months to two years, interest rates as low as 8.5%, and origination fees of just $25 to $50.

 Small business owners in California who are looking for loans as small as $500 or as large as $500,000 would do well to check out the affordable, transparent small business funding options that VEDC offers their state.

 3. LA Community Development Commission/Housing Authority SMART Funding Program